katgaj/errormessages/How to write error messages.md

 przykłady, ale są też wyjątki (np komunikat microsoft z wojtka Aleksandra)

-"Error messages should be expressed in plain language (no error codes), precisely indicate the problem, and constructively suggest a solution.
+"Error messages should be expressed in **plain language** (no error codes), precisely indicate the problem, and constructively suggest a solution.

 These error messages should also be presented with visual treatments that will help users notice and recognize them."
 (Nielsen)

 Z Wojtka aleksandra o podpowiedziach w wyszukiwarce

+**use confirmative sentences**